f3d-app/f3d/doc/user/CONFIGURATION_FILE.md

 formatted file to provide values for these options.
 It is also possible to use the [libf3d options](../libf3d/OPTIONS.md) syntax.

-These options can be organized by block using a regular expression for each block in order to provide different default values for the different filetypes.
+These options can be organized by block using a regular expression, glob, or exact match for each block in order to provide different default values for the different filetypes.
+For more on glob and exact matching see the [Glob and Exact Matching section](#glob-and-exact-matching).

 Using a command-line option will override similar option set in any config files.